 Effluent Collection

 The collection of the effluent was done according to Nanda et al (2010) and Woldeamanuale and Hassen (2017).
-Untreated paint effluent was obtained from a paint industry located within Abuja, Nigeria.
-The preservation of the collected samples was done by storing the samples at the temperature of 4oC until use.
+Untreated paint effluent was obtained from a paint industry located (state the name of the facility and its location co-ordinates?) within Abuja, Nigeria.
+The preservation of the collected samples was done by storing the samples at the temperature of 4oC until use (State where the storage took place?).

 Plant Collection and Preparation

-As described by Savitha and Rajan (2018), viable plants of the same size Cymbopogon citratus were collected from a neighborhood in Gwagwaglada, Abuja while Chysopogonnigritana was collected from the faculty of Agriculture, University of Abuja all within the FCT.The collected plants were allowed to acclimatize and established to their new environment for a period of time (Gupta et al, 2022).
+As described by Savitha and Rajan (2018), viable plants of the same size (how many?)
+Cymbopogon citratus were collected from a neighborhood in Gwagwaglada, Abuja while Chysopogonnigritana how many plants was collected from the faculty of Agriculture, University of Abuja all within the FCT what is the location co-ordinates.
+The collected plants were allowed to acclimatize state the period of time (during)? and established to their new environment for a period of time (Gupta et al, 2022).

 Acid Digestion of the Effluent and Heavy Metal Determination